 The average monthly living expenses for a couple in Australia range from $3,500 to $5,500 AUD, depending on factors like location, lifestyle, and housing choices.
 Couples in metropolitan areas like Sydney or Melbourne typically have higher costs compared to those in smaller towns or regional areas.
 This estimate includes rent, utilities, groceries, transportation, and leisure activities.

-How much should groceries cost per week?
+How much do groceries cost per week?

 Groceries in Australia generally cost around $140 to $160 AUD per week for one person, which aligns with the average cost of groceries per week in Australia, depending on location and dietary preferences.
 For a family of four, the average grocery bill for a family of 4 in Australia in 2024 typically ranges from $280 to $400 AUD.
 The average amount spent on groceries per week can vary based on shopping habits, whether you buy in bulk, and the types of products purchased (e.g., fresh produce, organic items, or specialty foods).
 Budget-friendly shopping at major supermarkets like Coles, Woolworths, or Aldi can help manage these expenses effectively.